ericabusch/tphate_analysis_capsule/README.md

 METHOD=TPHATE

 To run the demo pipeline:
-1. `python step_02_HMM_optimizeK_voxel.py $DATASET $ROI`
+- `python step_02_HMM_optimizeK_voxel.py $DATASET $ROI`
-    - Fits and tests HMMs for event segmentation with leave-one-subject-out cross validation on voxel-resolution data to select HMM hyperparameter __K__ for each subject, to be used in fitting HMMs on dimensionality-reduced data in subsequent analyses.
+    - Fits and tests HMMs for event segmentation with leave-one-subject-out cross validation on voxel-resolution data to select HMM hyperparameter _K_ for each subject, to be used in fitting HMMs on dimensionality-reduced data in subsequent analyses.
     - Saves files `intermediate_data/demo/HMM_learnK/{DATASET}_{ROI}_samplingK_LOSO.csv` and `intermediate_data/demo/HMM_learnK/{DATASET}_{ROI}_bestK_LOSO.csv`.
-2. `python step_03_HMM_optimizeM_embeddings.py $DATASET $ROI `
+- `python step_03_HMM_optimizeM_embeddings.py $DATASET $ROI `
     - Takes the `${DATASET}_${ROI}_bestK_LOSO.csv` file and scrapes it to get the best K value (# neural events identified by HMM for a given region).
-Uses that value to re-fit HMMs to reduced-dimension embeddings of the neural data for the region and evaluate within-vs-between event-boundary distances, then choose the number of embedding dimensions __M__ that maximizes the within-vs-between event-boundary distances.
+Uses that value to re-fit HMMs to reduced-dimension embeddings of the neural data for the region and evaluate within-vs-between event-boundary distances, then choose the number of embedding dimensions _M_ that maximizes the within-vs-between event-boundary distances.
-    - The __M__ value learned for each subject is then cross-validated across subjects in the same fashion as the __K__ hyperparameter.
+    - The _M_ value learned for each subject is then cross-validated across subjects in the same fashion as the _K_ hyperparameter.
 These are then used to fit a final HMM per subject and compute the within-vs-between event-boundary distance & model fit reported in figures 4 and 5.
-3. `python step_04_HMM_WvB_boundaries_voxel.py $DATASET $ROI`
+- `python step_04_HMM_WvB_boundaries_voxel.py $DATASET $ROI`
-    - Performs the same analysis as in `step_03_HMM_optimizeM_embeddings` but without the optimization of the number of dimensions __M__, instead keeping the full voxel-resolution dataset.
+    - Performs the same analysis as in `step_03_HMM_optimizeM_embeddings` but without the optimization of the number of dimensions _M_, instead keeping the full voxel-resolution dataset.
-4. `python step_04p5_scrape_HMM_results.py`
+- `python step_04p5_scrape_HMM_results.py`
     - When running the full version, scrapes all the results of step 2 and 3 across ROIs and datasets into one file for convenience in future analyses.
-5. `python step_05_WvB_behavior_boundaries.py $DATASET $ROI`
+- `python step_05_WvB_behavior_boundaries.py $DATASET $ROI`
     - Instead of using HMMs to identify event boundaries as in steps 2 and 3, this analysis uses event boundaries identified by a separate cohort of human raters.
 Applies those boundaries to the voxel resolution and embedding data and then evaluates their fit as measured in previous analyses.
+    - This can only be done for the _sherlock_ dataset as the _forrest_ dataset does not have equivalent ratings.
+- `python step_06_WvB_boundaries_cross_subjects.py $DATASET $ROI $METHOD`
+    - Using the event boundaries identified with HMMs within-subject that were saved from step 3 and step 4, this script evaluates the fit of these boundaries _across_ subjects.
+Since we'd expect a degree of coherence between-subjects, we can ask how well the boundaries learned within subject extend to another subject based on embedding method.
+- `python step_07_SVC_movie_features.py $DATASET $ROI $METHOD`
+    - Using labels for each TR of the movie stimuli, classifies features of the movie using a support vector classifier, and normalizes them to time-shifted versions of their labels (reported in figure 2B and S3).
+- `python step_08_SVC_localizer.py $METHOD`
+    - Takes the localizer stimulus labels and runs a SVC for two visual ROIs for the forrest localizer dataset (figures 3C and S1B).
+- `python step_09_demap_simulations.py`
+    - Generates simulated data and replicates results for the analysis in figure 1 and figure S1A, to show denoised manifold preservation.

+Additional scripts are included as helpers for housing common functions, variable names, and SLURM submission scripts.